Definition - What is Gyan Mudra?

 Who can do Gyan Mudra?

 Anyone who wants to gain and enhance the therapeutic and calming benefits of meditation and pranayama can do Gyan Mudra.
-Some categories of people who should especially perform this gesture include:
+Some categories of people who could especially benefit from perform this gesture include:

 - Those who feel sluggish or dull.